midhunhk/lib-aeapps/README.md

 # Library Name
 The library name represents **Artistik Expressionz** since all my apps follow the package structure "com.ae.apps.[appname]".
 It is short and all my design works come under same name.

 The library [codenames](https://github.com/midhunhk/ae-apps-library/wiki/Codenames) are based on fruits, mostly berries.
-The latest release code name is **Huckleberry**.
+The latest release code name is **Indian Plum**.

-Huckleberries are perennial evergreen shrubs about 2 to 3 feet tall when grown in full sun but may become 10 feet or more when grown in shade conditions.
-Leaves of the huckleberry are serrated, feel a bit leathery.
-The black-purple berries of the huckleberry plant are resultant of tiny, pale pink urn-shaped flowers that appear in the spring.
-This delicious fruit is, in turn, eaten fresh or turned into jams and other preserves. :bird: Birds find the berries hard to resist as well.
+Indian Plum: This flowering shrub or small tree is native to the Pacific Northwest, west of the Cascade Mountains.
+The reddish fruit are non-toxic and loved by birds.

 # Contents
 The following components are available as part of this library as of now.